 Quality Factor #1– Expanding your options

 Every album is unique and each photo in it was curated with care.
 Someone took the time to select each image, where its place was and what order it goes in.
 Perhaps a family member even took the time to scrawl captions of who, where and what the photos are of, adding ticket stubs and postcards in the mix.
 Here at EverPresent we offer the option to choose to preserve as little or as much as you want.
 Whether you just want the scans to save the individual images from your pages, or you want to preserve the full album in its entirety with viewable captions in each name of the computer files, we provide personalized customizable options for each of our clients.
 As with every project in any media that we digitize, we will always make sure that your memories end up in the same condition as we received them.
-So, even if we have to remove pictures from sleeves, sticky pages, or photo corners, you can rest assured that each image will end up back in it’s rightful place.
+So, even if we have to remove pictures from sleeves, sticky pages, or photo corners, you can rest assured that each image will end up back in its rightful place.

 Quality Factor #2– Scanning Equipment

 There are many different types of albums, and the age and condition of this media can vary quite a bit.
-The way we choose to scan an album is evaluated based on the type, condition of both the album and photos, as well as the client’s requests for full page or individual scans.
-Regardless of the equipment used, every page, picture and scanner, are carefully dusted to inhibit particles showing on scans, any plastic covering is also removed when the scan happens.
+The way we choose to scan an album is evaluated based on the type, condition of both the album and photos, as well as the client’s requests for full-page or individual scans.
+Regardless of the equipment used, every page, picture and scanner are carefully dusted to inhibit particles showing on scans, any plastic covering is also removed when the scan happens.
 All album scans are provided at 600 dpi, which is twice the number of dots per inch that photos are printed at, so you can rest assured that we aren’t degrading the amount of information during the digitizing process.

-Flatbed Scanners – Flatbed scanners are an integral part of our technology at EverPresent, and are generally capable of handling most any type of photographic media we see.
-When it comes to albums, flatbed scanners tend to be where particularly fiddly albums go, such as photos that need to be removed from photo corners, or books that are too tightly bound for overhead scanning.
+Flatbed Scanners – Flatbed scanners are an integral part of our technology at EverPresent, and are generally capable of handling almost any type of photographic media we see.
+When it comes to albums, flatbed scanners tend to be where particularly fiddly albums go, such as pages with photos that need to be removed from photo corners, or books that are too tightly bound for overhead scanning.
 All of our flatbed scanners are commercial-grade Epson scanners that cost thousands of dollars.